ArantxaDR/yt-channel-list/README.md

 To start the project, clone it in your PC.

 #### You can see 2 folders.
-For the client folder, install dependencies like below:
+For the frontend folder, install dependencies like below:

 ```
 # npm install